 - a.
-Project Management, including: - i.
-Purpose of sample collection and sample frequency; - ii.
-When and where samples will be collected; - iii.
-How samples will be collected: - iv.
-Laboratory(s) that will perform analyses; - v.
-Any field tests to be conducted (detail methods and specify equipment, including a description of any needed calibrations); and - vi.
-Pollutants or analytes being measured and for each, the permit-specific limits, Assessment Levels, or thresholds, (e.g. the associated detection limits needed.) - b.
-Sample collection procedures including; - i.
-Equipment to be used; - ii.
-Type and number of samples to be collected including QA/QC samples (i.e., background samples, duplicates, and equipment or field blanks); - iii.
-Types, sizes and number of sample bottles needed; - iv.
-Preservatives and holding times for the samples (see methods under 40 CFR 136 or 9 A.A.C.14, Article 6 or any condition within this permit that specifies a Chain of Custody procedures. - c.
-Specify approved analytical method(s) to be used and include; - i.
-Limits of Detection (LOD) and Limits of Quantitation (LOQs); - ii.
-Required quality control (QC) results to be reported (e.g., matrix spike recoveries, duplicate relative percent differences, blank contamination, laboratory control sample recoveries, surrogate spike recoveries, etc.) and acceptance criteria; and - iii.
-Corrective actions to be taken by the permittee or the laboratory as a result of problems identified during QC checks. - d.
-How the permittee will perform data review; complete DMRs and records used to report results to ADEQ; resolve data quality issues; and identify limitations on the use of the data.
+Project Management, including: - Purpose of sample collection and sample frequency; - When and where samples will be collected; - How samples will be collected; - Who will collect samples and their qualifications; - Laboratory(s) that will perform analyses; - Any field tests to be conducted (detail methods and specify equipment, including a description of any needed calibrations); and - Pollutants or analytes being measured and for each, the permit-specific limits, Assessment Levels, or thresholds, (e.g. the associated detection limits needed.) - b.
+Sample collection procedures including - Equipment to be used; - Type and number of samples to be collected including QA/QC samples (i.e., background samples, duplicates, and equipment or field blanks); - Types, sizes, and number of sample bottles needed; - Preservatives and holding times for the samples (see methods under 40 CFR 136 or 9 A.A.C.
+14, Article 6 or any condition within this permit that specifies a particular test method); and - Chain of custody procedures. - c.
+Specify approved analytical method(s) to be used and include; - Limits of Detection (LOD) and Limits of Quantitation (LOQs); - Required quality control (QC) results to be reported (e.g., matrix spike recoveries, duplicate relative percent differences, blank contamination, laboratory control sample recoveries, surrogate spike recoveries, etc.) and acceptance criteria; and

-3. Sample collection, preservation and handling shall be performed as described in 40 CFR 136 including the referenced Edition of Standard Methods for the Examination of Water and Wastewater, or by procedures referenced in A.R.S.
-Title 9, Chapter 14 of the Arizona Department of Health Services (ADHS) Laboratory Licensure rules.
-The permittee shall outline the proper procedures in the QA Manual, and samples taken for this permit must conform to these procedures whether collection and handling is performed directly by the permittee or contracted to a third-party.
+- Corrective actions to be taken by the permittee or the laboratory as a result of problems identified during QC checks. - d.
+How the permittee will perform data review; complete DMRs and records used to report results to ADEQ; resolve data quality issues; and identify limitations on the use of the data. - 3.
+Sample collection, preservation and handling shall be performed as described in 40 CFR 136 including the referenced Edition of Standard Methods for the Examination of Water and Wastewater, or by procedures referenced in A.R.S Title 9, Chapter 14 of the Arizona Department of Health Services (ADHS) Laboratory Licensure rules.
+The permittee shall outline the proper procedures in the QA Manual, and samples taken for this permit must conform with these procedures whether collection and handling is performed directly by the permittee or contracted to a third-party.